The Lord’s Supper in Synoptic Gospels + Church Traditions

 33 For this is the covenant that I will make with the house of Israel after those days, declares the Lord: I will put my law within them, and I will write it on their hearts.
 And I will be their God, and they shall be my people.
 34 And no longer shall each one teach his neighbor and each his brother, saying, ‘Know the Lord,’ for they shall all know me, from the least of them to the greatest, declares the Lord.
 For I will forgive their iniquity, and I will remember their sin no more.”
 (Jer.
 31:33-34, ESV, emphasis added)

-Question: how deeply and far do we interpret the words of Jesus, as he takes over the Passover meal and reduces it to two elements with new symbolic meaning?
+Question: how deeply and far do we interpret the words of Jesus, as he takes over the Passover meal and reduces it to two elements with new meaning?
+Exodus 12:14 says it is a memorial.

 Quick Exegesis